 O: Optimise function

-Assessment is the first step to optimising function.III-2Strong
+Begin with a comprehensive assessment as the first step to optimising functionIII-2Strong

-Non-pharmacological strategies (such as pulmonary rehabilitation and regular exercise) should be provided to all patients with COPD.IStrong
+Recommend non-pharmacological strategies such as pulmonary rehabilitation and regular exercise to anyone with COPDIStrong

-Lung volume reduction (surgical and endobronchial) improves lung function, exercise capacity and quality of life.IWeak
+Lung volume reduction (surgical and endobronchial) can enhance lung function, exercise capacity and quality of lifeIWeak

 THE PRINCIPAL GOALS OF THERAPY are to stop smoking, to optimise function through symptom relief with medications and pulmonary rehabilitation, and to prevent or treat aggravating factors and complications.
 Adherence to inhaled medications regimes is associated with reduced risk of death and admissions to hospital due to exacerbations in COPD (Vestbo 2009) [evidence level II].